kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 ### Software

 On a cluster a lot of different people work with different software and quite often with different versions of the same software.
-One common example is the toolchain, e.g. GNU compile vs. Intel compiler, or Intel MKL vs OpenBLAS.
+One common example is the toolchain, e.g. GNU compile vs. Intel compiler, or Intel MKL vs. OpenBLAS.
 As a consequence, depending on the toolchain programs need to be compiled separately.

 In order to keep this sorted most systems have a way of managing modules.